 The Huracán retains quite a lot of the design language from the Aventador in its sleek design with sharp edges.
 It features a start to end profile defined by one line and the familiar hexagonal design we are accustomed to.
 A first for the automaker, Huracán features LED lights as the standard for all light functions.

 The most important of all, the Huracán is powered by a 5.2-liter V10 engine that delivers 610 hp at 8,250rpm and a torque of 560 Nm at 6,500 rpm.
 With the help of its new ”Iniezione Diretta Stratificata” (IDS) fuel injection system and the seven-speed dual clutch transmission, power distributed to all four wheels – the “4” in “610-4” represents four wheels.
 The new Lambo is capable of reaching 62 mph in 3.2 seconds and 124 mph in 9.9 seconds.
 It possesses a top speed of 201 mph.
 With its Stop-Start technology, the Huracán was able to increase its combined fuel economy rate up to 18.5 mpg on US roads.

-The chassis and powertrain is mainly made from carbon fiber and aluminium elements.
-It features a power-to-weight ratio of 5.126 lbs per horse power thanks to its light dry weight of 3128 lbs.
+The chassis and powertrain are mainly made from carbon fiber and aluminium elements.
+It features a power-to-weight ratio of 5.126 lbs per horsepower thanks to its light dry weight of 3128 lbs.

-Standard features includes three different driving modes – Strada (street), Sport and Corsa (race) and carbon-ceramic brakes, while the ”Lamborghini Dynamic Steering” variable steering ratio system and magneto-rheologic suspension damper control comes as optional.
+Standard features include three different driving modes – Strada (street), Sport and Corsa (race) and carbon-ceramic brakes, while the ”Lamborghini Dynamic Steering” variable steering ratio system and magneto-rheologic suspension damper control come as optional.

 The official debut of the car is slated for March at the Geneva Motor Show.
 Production will be done at Lamborghini’s newly-equipped workshop in Sant’Agata Bolognese with first deliveries planned for spring 2014.